How to Use Google Flights

 Once you’ve selected both flights, you’ll have a summary of the chosen flights and some shortcuts to where you can book your flight.

 You’ll also see your baggage allowances or charges and how the price of your trip compares to similar trips.
-Check out our articles on how to save money on baggage, including on Air Canada!
+Check out our articles on how to save money on checked baggage with credit card benefits.

 Some results may include options for booking through an Online Travel Agency (OTA), such as Expedia.
 Be cautious with booking through an OTA because any communication with the airline you’re flying with may have to go through the agency instead which can create potential conflict or even missed messages about cancellations.